A Student's Curriculum Vitae

 Sent by Lisa Rangel, firstname.lastname@example.org via infusionmail.com, who identifies herself at the end of the email as follows "a 10-time Certified Resume Writer, Job Search Consultant, Former Recruiter & LinkedIn Premium Career Group Moderator."
 (My underlining.)

 I quote the email in full to ensure that the whole feel of it is clear to you.
 I have introduced colour for headings and text to make it easier to read.
-I believe this is the type of information we should be aware of, and bear in mind every time we add to or make changes to our social media, including LinkedIn.
+I believe this is the type of information we should be aware of, and bear in mind every time we add to or make changes to all our social media, including LinkedIn.

 "Recruiters can review your background without you knowing.